 3. Do you ever schedule clients over your workout or family time?
 Work through dinner?
 Wake up super early to accommodate a client overseas (even though you are crap for brains at 7AM)?

-Ok, friend – if this is you, it’s time to create your Ideal Calendar.
+Ok, friend – if this is you, it’s time to create your Self-Care-First Schedule.
 I teach all about this in my programs, but here’s the gist:

 Get clear on what you need each year, month, week and day to feel rested, replenished, supported and full.
 Put actual time blocks in your calendar.